Mukheem/TwinTurbine/README.md

 ### 2.2.
 User Persona:
-The Project's target users are engineers and technicians working with wind energy systems and Educational Institutions where the simulator can be used for training.
-Moreover, the main target group is enterprises interested in immersive technology.
+The leading target group includes Linkedin enterprises that are interested in immersive technology.
+Moreover, other target users are engineers and technicians working with wind energy systems and educational institutions where the simulator can be used for training.
+The user persona details are as follows:

+  1. **LinkedIn Enterprises:**
+	+ Industry: Various industries interested in immersive technology, such as renewable energy, manufacturing, and engineering.
+	+ Company Size: Small to large enterprises active on LinkedIn.
+	+ Needs: Comprehensive support and resources for successfully adopting and utilizing immersive technologies within their organizations.
+	+ Goals: Improve operational efficiency and competitiveness by using immersive technologies for workforce training and skill development and integrate immersive technology solutions seamlessly into existing workflows and operations.

+  2. **Engineers and Technicians:**
+	+ Age: 25-50
+	+ Occupation: Wind energy engineers and maintenance technicians.
+	+ Skills: Familiarity with wind turbine operations, and experience with VR/AR environments.
+	+ Needs: Tools for remote monitoring, maintenance, and access to real-time feedback on turbine operations.
+	+ Goals: Enhance understanding of turbine performance through immersive simulations and monitor and manage the physical turbine within the virtual model for different sites by multiple users.

 ### 2.3.
 User Journey:
 <!--A visualization of how your user interacts with your project, from the initial trigger to the final outcome, and what emotions they experience along the way.-->
+In this experience, the one user at f

-In the experience, a Physical Wind turbine would be emulated using a servo motor.
-Real-time data , including RPM of the wind turbine (represented by the servo motor) and the current generated by the turbine, are collected from the physical entity and transferred to the virtual environment for monitoring and visualization.
+In this experience, the physical wind turbine is emulated using a servo motor.
+A photoresistor, which includes a light source, is integrated into the wind turbine.
+When the turbine operates, it generates light, and the photoresistor detects the light's voltage.Real-time data , including RPM of the wind turbine (represented by the servo motor) and the current generated by the turbine, are collected from the physical entity and transferred to the virtual environment for monitoring and visualization.

 ### 2.4.
-Digital Twin:

-### 2.5.
 Wireframes and Prototypes:
 <!-- A collection of sketches, mockups, or prototypes that show the layout, structure, and functionality of your project, and how you tested and iterated on them.-->
+Since this experience is in a mixed reality (MR) environment, it includes objects the user can interact with in the virtual and physical environment.
+Virtual entities act as simulators for physical entities, allowing for seamless interaction.
+Moreover, the experience is designed for multiple users, enabling them to visualize and modify settings while observing changes made by others.
+To understand which technologies would fulfill the experience, the team members tried various technologies and tools to see which works best for achieving the project's goals.

+#### 2.4.1 Organizning physical entities:
-To understand how to rotate the physical wind turbine, the team members tried various strategies and tools to see which was more appropriate for our project.
+organizing tangible items is an important part in this project.
+To understand how to rotate the physical wind turbine, the team members tried various strategies and tools to see which was more appropriate for the project.

 <figure style="text-align:center">
     <img src="[https://github.com/Mukheem/TwinTurbine/assets/145973209/c1b97fd4-f495-4e54-8c17-a1d949cca986](https://github.com/Mukheem/TwinTurbine/assets/145973209/993ecd59-3dfb-4449-86f3-30509c640749)" alt="Physical Entity" style="max-width:100%;" height="auto">